Human-compatible driving partners through data-regularized self-play reinforcement learning

 \paragraph{Multi-Agent Reinforcement Learning.} Reinforcement learning techniques have been effective in developing capable agents without requiring human data~\citep{silver2016mastering, silver2018general, vinyals2019grandmaster} in zero-sum and collaborative games.
 While this approach has worked in a range of games~\citep{strouse2021collaborating, bard2020hanabi}, many games have multiple equilibria such that agents trained in self-play do not perform well when matched with human-partners~\citep{bakhtin2021no, hu2020other}.
 In the driving setting, this challenge can partly be ameliorated through the design of reward functions that encode how people drive and behave in traffic interactions~\citep{, pan2017virtual, liang2018cirl}.
 However, it is not entirely clear what reward function corresponds to human driving and the inclusion of this type of reward shaping can create undesired behaviors~\citep{knox2023reward}.
 An alternate approach tries to create human compatibility through the design of training procedures that restrict the set of possible equilibria~\citep{hu2020other, hu2021off} by ruling out equilibria that humans are unlikely to play.

 \paragraph{Combined IL + (MA)RL.} Recent work has shown that augmenting IL with penalties for driving mistakes can create more reliable policies.
-This has been demonstrated in both closed-loop~\citep{zhang2023learning} and open-loop~\citep{lu2023imitation} settings.
-Outside of the driving domain, augmenting goal-conditioned multi-agent reinforcement learning (MARL) with a small amount of observational data has been found to improve the likelihood of convergence to the equilibrium under some settings~\citep{lerer2019learning, hu2022human} and has empirically been shown to yield policies more compatible with existing social conventions of the human reference group~\citep{jacob2022modeling, meta2022human, bakhtin2022mastering}.
+This has been demonstrated in both closed-loop~\citep{zhang2023learning, wu2023human} and open-loop~\citep{lu2023imitation} settings.
+Outside of the driving domain, augmenting goal-conditioned single-agent reinforcement learning has been found to enhance performance in the Arcade Learning Environment (ALE) \cite{hester2018deep} and improve the likelihood of convergence to the equilibrium in certain multi-agent learning settings~\citep{lerer2019learning, hu2022human}.
+In multi-agent settings, it has empirically been shown to yield policies more compatible with existing social conventions of the human reference group~\citep{jacob2022modeling, meta2022human, bakhtin2022mastering}.
 Our approach extends these works to the driving setting where it has not yet been investigated in prior work if this type of data-driven regularization is sufficient to enable convergence to a human-compatible policy.